jrester/tesla_powerwall/README.md

 ### Adjusting Backup Reserve Percentage

-Currently it is not possible to control the Backup Percentage, because you need to be logged in as installer, which requires physical switch toggle.
+Currently, it is not possible to control the Backup Percentage, because you need to be logged in as installer, which requires physical switch toggle.
 There is an ongoing discussion about a possible solution [here](https://github.com/vloschiavo/powerwall2/issues/55).
 However, if you believe there exists a solution, feel free to open an issue detailing the solution.

 ## Usage